Ben1138/MSH2FBX/README.md

 Options:
-  -h,--help                   Print this help message and exit -f,--files FILE ...
-MSH File Names importing all -a,--animation FILE ...
-MSH File Names importing Animation Data only -m,--model FILE ...
-MSH File Names importing Model Data only -n,--name FILE              Name of the resulting FBX File (optional) -i,--ignore TEXT ...
+  -h,--help                   Print this help message and exit -f,--files PATH ...
+MSH file paths (file or directory, one or more), importing everything -a,--animations PATH ...
+MSH file Paths (file or directory, one or more), importing Animation Data only -m,--models PATH ...
+MSH file paths (file or directory, one or more), importing Model Data only -n,--name TEXT              Name of the resulting FBX File (optional) -o,--override-anim-name     Will use the MSH file name as Animation name rather than the Animation name stored inside the MSH file
+  -r,--recursive              For all given directories, crawling will be recursive (will include all sub-directories) -i,--ignore TEXT ...
 What to ignore.
 Options are:
                                 Mesh
                                 Mesh_Collision